Providing Services to Survivors of Violence

 Bridge residents will work with a case manager and life skills advocate to develop goals and skills necessary for independent living.
 Additionally, residents will have access to the support they need to heal from their trauma, such as support groups and individual and group counseling.

-Located in Hanover, Still Waters is a six-month transitional housing program for victims struggling with the effects of complex trauma.
 Complex trauma often occurs as a result of exposure to multiple or sustained traumatic events.
 As a result, victims dealing with complex trauma often need additional time and treatment than can be provided through emergency shelters or traditional transitional housing programs.
-Still Waters is a communal living setting where resident have private rooms and share common bathrooms, living areas, kitchen, and laundry facilities.
-All of the resident’s basic needs are provided forat no cost.
+Still Waters will be a communal living setting where residents have private rooms and share common bathrooms, living areas, kitchen, and laundry facilities.
+All of the resident’s basic needs will be provided for no cost.

 While residing at Still Waters, clients will meet with a therapist weekly who is trained in both trauma and addictions treatment as these issues often, but not always, present together.
 Healing from complex trauma is difficult work and individuals have to be ready to embark on this healing journey.
 Still Waters provides a safe place, both physically and emotionally, for victims to do this challenging work.

-Legal advocates provide assistance in preparing and filing pro se (without an attorney) petitions for civil protection, preparing and sending cease and desist letters, and accompaniment of victims to interviews with law enforcement, criminal hearings, and civil protection hearings including ex parte and final hearings.
+Services that legal advocates provide include, but are not limited to, assistance in preparing and filing pro se (without an attorney) petitions for civil protection, preparing cease and desist letters, safety panning, and accompaniment of victims to interviews with law enforcement, criminal hearings, and civil protection hearings.

 YWCA York’s Victim Assistance Center (VAC) offers free counseling services to child, adolescent, and adult victims of domestic violence, sexual assault, human trafficking, and other violence crime.
-We provide counseling services in both the Hanover and York.
+We provide counseling services in York and Hanover.

 Healing from Trauma